Bumblebee202111/doubean-public/README.md

 ### Features

-It not only implements some features (mainly of Groups) of Douban app, but also has its own features.

-* Partial offline caching support
+* Provides simple type-based Subjects (书影~~音~~) experience including support of user actions (WIP 🚧)
+  * Inspired by 豆瓣评分 mini program on which parts to omit
+* Groups
+  * Favorite tabs/groups locally

 * Ad-free, lite \(~4MB\)
+* While phone login is blocked by complicated and tight authentication, rooted users can reuse login session of Douban app
 * Partially support URL deep links
-* Rooted users can reuse login session of Douban app
+* Partial offline caching support in Groups
+* Very basic Statuses tab (no longer updated)
 * Partial support for viewing content in Douban WebView optimized for mobile reading in case of need (no longer updated)
 * Basic use of MD2/3 (UI may not look good during migration)
-* Provides simple type-based Subjects (书影~~音~~) experience including support of user actions (WIP 🚧)
-  * Inspired by 豆瓣评分 mini program on which parts to omit

-* ~~Recommended topic notifications (broken)~~
+* ~~Recommended topic notifications (broken & disabled)~~

 Libraries Used
 --------------